MikukuOvO/PipelineCPU/README.md

 # PipelineCPU
-A pipelined CPU implemented by Verilog
+A pipelined CPU implemented by Verilog.